patrickmmartin/2.8284271247461900976033774484194/musings.md

 		      (((x * 1.1) * (x * 1.1)) - ((x * 0.9) * (x * 0.9))) / (0.2 * x)
 		      but no discernible difference! (even for the denorm)

-	## So, what dissuades people from hitting on this solution?
-Convergence anxiety?